morinted/plover_theory/sounds/beginning-d-b-and-l.md

 ### Initial D

-"D" is made on the left hand using `TK-`
+"D" is made on the left hand using `TK`

 {% stenodisplay labels="all" %}
 D